 Roadside lay-bys are available at the eastern end of the route.
 An exemption to the traffic regulation order prohibiting all mechanically propelled vehicles is provided for recognised invalid carriages as defined in the Use of Invalid Carriages on Highways Regulations 1988.
-Works are planned to regrade the step at the eastern end of the route and to carry out an audit with a view to replace the gate fastenings to make them more commodious.
+Works are planned to re-grade the step at the eastern end of the route and to replace the gate fastenings.